 - A serious announcement (“Sit down, we need to talk”)

-A low-voltage moment takes the focus off the conversation and makes room for genuine openness.
+A low-tension moment takes the emphasis off the conversation and creates more space for openness.

 2. Use ‘I’ instead of ‘you’